agrahn/ABLoopPlayer/README.md

 - resizable video display

 **Installation:**
-[Download from GitHub](https://github.com/grahna/ytplayer/archive/master.zip) and unzip the archive.
+[Download from GitHub](https://github.com/grahna/ytplayer/archive/master.zip) and unzip the archive file.

 **Usage:** Open one of `ytplayer.html` or `vplayer.html` in Firefox.
 In **ytplayer** enter a YouTube video ID for viewing online video. **vplayer** is for viewing local video files.